nishanil/Dev-Days-HOL/01 Dev-Labs/ReadMe.md

      ViewModel.GetSpeakersCommand.Execute(null);
 ```

+The above code ensures that the command is executed only once.
+This will help in not hitting the server each time the View Appears on screen.

 ### DataBinding
 Finally, for the view to bind to data we need to attach the **SpeakersViewModel** to the `BindingContext` of the View.
 Add this code below the `<ContentPage.ToolbarItems></ContentPage.ToolbarItems>`